 One Home was founded by Angela Terry, an environmental scientist with 20 years’ experience working in the renewables industry.
-Angela was one of the first pioneers of community renewable energy and strongly believes in the power of good.
-She was the development director of Energy4All, has worked as head of wood fuel for the Forestry Commission, as well as working with RES, BRE, Mongoose Energy, Practical Action and Forest Research in New Zealand.
+Angela was one of the first pioneers of community renewable energy and raised over £15 million for wind and solar projects.
+She was the development director of Energy4All, has worked as head of wood fuel for the Forestry Commission, as well as working with RES, BRE, Mongoose Energy, Practical Action and Forest Research in New Zealand as a carbon scientist.
 Angela holds degrees from Imperial College and Leeds University and is a judge for the Energy Institute's annual awards.

 Funding the One Home Campaign

 One Home is the consumer awareness campaign of the Climate Alliance Community Interest Company.
 The Climate Alliance is a not-for-profit, social enterprise was formed in 2017 and is dedicated to providing practical solutions to climate change.
 As such all of the income received is reinvested for the benefit of the community, through the One Home campaign in the UK.

 One Home is kindly supported by companies and philanthropists who want to reduce pollution and help protect our planet.